Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 6. Once install, you need to restart your server.
 Check the `restart box` at the end of the screen or
 7. On the url of the browser type `http://<ip>:8080/restart`
+8. It should take couple of mins to restart.

 ### Exercise-5
 #### Creating a job